0w3nM/portfolio4_restaurant/README.md

   ![Burger](media/images/pp4_background_image_burger.jpg)

-  - The burger is used on the landing page that the users see.
+  - The Burger is used on the landing page that the users see.

   ![Steak](media/images/pp4_background_image_steak.jpg)

-  - The steak is used when the user is veiwing their reservations.
+  - The Steak is used when the user is veiwing their reservations.

   ![Ice Cream](media/images/pp4_background_image_ice-cream.jpg)